CharlieGreenman/webpack-angular1.5-razroo/README.md

 * Concat JS files
   * all js files in repository are concatenated together

-As of now this is a prototyping tool.
 ###Phase 1###
 Create base gulp build
 _*Complete*_